Dean Philpott

-Dean Earnest Philpott (born November 11, 1935), nicknamed "the Anaheim Assassin", is an American former professional football fullback who played one season with the Chicago Cardinals of the National Football League (NFL).
-He was selected by the Cardinals in the eleventh round of the 1958 NFL draft after playing college football at Fresno State University.
+Dean Earnest Philpott (born November 11, 1935), nicknamed "the Anaheim Assassin", is an American former professional football player who was a fullback for one season with the Chicago Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the 11th round of the 1958 NFL draft after playing college football for the Fresno State Bulldogs.

 Early life

 Philpott started at Anaheim High School in Anaheim, California, participating in junior varsity football, basketball and diving.
 He then participated in varsity football, basketball and ran track from 1952 to 1953.
 He played varsity football, basketball and baseball his senior year in 1954.
 He earned All Sunset League First-team honors as a halfback in football his junior year and as a fullback in his senior year.
 Philpottwas also named an All CIF First-team fullback his senior year while being voted Most Inspirational and Most Valuable Player in his junior varsity and varsity years.